As a vascular neurology fellow, you’ll leave our program ready to:

-- Ordering and interpretation of laboratory and imaging tests in patients with cerebrovascular diseases and stroke.
+- Order and interpret laboratory and imaging tests in patients with cerebrovascular diseases and stroke

-Our fellowship prepares graduates for American Board of Psychiatry and Neurology (ABPN) vascular neurology board certification and a successful career as either an academic vascular neurologist or neurohospitalist.
-The clinical year provides the necessary rotations in vascular neurology required for vascular neurology board eligibility.
-Fellows obtain extensive experience in the management of acute ischemic stroke with intravenous thrombolytics and endovascular methods, including intra-arterial thrombolysis and thrombectomy.
-Additionally, fellows obtain extensive experience in interpreting neuroimaging including MRI, CT angiography and conventional angiography.
+Your clinical year will provide you with the rotations in vascular neurology you’ll need for board eligibility.
+You’ll gain extensive experience in the management of acute ischemic stroke with intravenous thrombolytics and endovascular methods, including intra-arterial thrombolysis and thrombectomy.
+And you’ll become comfortable interpreting neuroimaging including MRI, CT angiography and conventional angiography.

-Acute inpatient stroke: Fellows refine their knowledge of state-of-the-art acute stroke management on our inpatient service.
-Fellows develop leadership and educational skills on service by working closely with board-certified vascular neurology attendings to lead a team of stroke advanced practitioners.
+Acute inpatient stroke: Refine your knowledge of state-of-the-art acute stroke management on our inpatient service.
+You’ll develop leadership and educational skills by working closely with board-certified vascular neurology attendings, so you’re ready to lead a team of stroke advanced practitioners.

-While on service, fellows will participate in the daily rounds on the stroke patients including the ICU.
+While on service, you’ll participate in daily rounds on stroke patients including in the ICU.
 Our stroke service sees patients in the Neuro ICU in conjunction with the Department of Pulmonary Critical Care.
-In all cases, fellows will serve as an adjunct to the attending with responsibilities delegated as the attending sees fit.
+In all cases, you serve as an adjunct to the attending with responsibilities delegated as the attending sees fit.

-Endovascular neurosurgery/ICU: Fellows participate in the robust clinical cases of the Geisinger Wyoming Valley Medical Center Endovascular Neurosurgery Department led by three endovascular neurosurgeons, residents, advanced registered nurse practitioners (ARNPs) and an endovascular fellow.
+Endovascular neurosurgery/ICU: You’ll participate in the robust clinical cases of the Geisinger Wyoming Valley Medical Center Endovascular Neurosurgery Department, which is led by three endovascular neurosurgeons, residents, advanced registered nurse practitioners and an endovascular fellow.
 Cases include mechanical thrombectomy for acute ischemic stroke, repair of cerebral aneurysm and vascular malformations, and carotid endarterectomy and stenting.

-There is opportunity to spend additional time on the endovascular neurosurgery inpatient clinical rotation, as interest dictates.
+If you’re interested, you’ll also have the chance to spend time on the endovascular neurosurgery inpatient clinical rotation.

-Neurovascular continuity clinic: Fellows refine their longitudinal management of stroke patients by following select patients after inpatient discharge in a dedicated fellow continuity clinic or new stroke referrals.
-(1/2 day per week except when rotating on inpatient stroke)
+Neurovascular continuity clinic: You’ll refine your longitudinal management of stroke patients by following select patients after inpatient discharge in a dedicated fellow continuity clinic or new stroke referrals.

-Research: We have various opportunities available as per the interest of the fellow.
-For more details please visit this website.
+Research: We have various opportunities available depending on your interests.
+For more details, visit this website.

 - Palliative care

-- Customized schedule (per fellow interest, requires a faculty mentor and written goals/objectives submitted in advance)
+- Customized schedule (per your interest, requires a faculty mentor and written goals/objectives submitted in advance)

-- Fellow will have one week of his elective weeks for continuing medical education (CME) conference - American Academy of Neurology (AAN) annual conference, annual International Stroke Conference (ISC) conference or Wake Forest transcranial doppler (TCD) course.
+- One week for continuing medical education, the American Academy of Neurology annual conference, the annual International Stroke Conference or the Wake Forest transcranial Doppler course

-The fellows will be directly supervised by one of the stroke attendings at all times during their rotations.
-Feedback will be provided directly and immediately to the fellow by the attendings.
-Our division maintains an "open door policy."
-Fellows are encouraged to discuss their concerns, stresses, challenges and plans with any of the stroke attendings at any time.
+You’ll be directly supervised by one of the stroke attendings during rotations, and you’ll get immediate feedback.
+Our division maintains an open-door policy.
+Don’t hesitate to discuss concerns, stresses, challenges and plans with any of our stroke attendings at any time.

-Fellows will be responsible to present one grand rounds topic.
-Topic can be of their own choosing, but ideally related to research.
+You’ll be responsible to present one grand rounds topic of your choosing, but ideally related to research.

 Stroke journal club